-- A. Respect the confidentiality of communications, documents and correspondence received from institutions and programs during the accreditation process. - B. Avoid disclosing to anyone the location of surveys for which assigned. - C. Complete assignments by the scheduled dates, so as not to impede the overall progress of the accreditation process. - D. Notify the Director of Accreditation if unable to complete an assignment by the scheduled date. - E. Make impartial decisions based upon the current CAAHEP Standards. - F. Represent the MAERB in a professional manner. - G. Not to remove original documents from site without approval by the Director of Accreditation - H. Not serve as surveyor if: - 1. employed within the same state as the sponsoring institution; - 2. resides within the same state as the sponsoring institution; - 3. a graduate or former student of the program or another program owned by the same corporation or system; - 4. recently been an appointee of the sponsoring institution or has relatives who are appointees of the sponsoring institution; - 5. previously surveyed the program within the past 5 years; - 6. not acceptable to the program/sponsoring institution; or - 7. served as a consultant to the medical assisting program(s) within the previous two years. - Avoid making recommendations or promoting specific textbooks or other instructional materials while serving as a surveyor. - J. Avoid referencing affiliation(s) regarding any member of the survey team. (i.e., personal and professional memberships)
+- A. Respect the confidentiality of communications, documents and correspondence received from institutions and programs during the accreditation process. - B. Avoid disclosing to anyone the location of surveys that I have participated in. - C. Complete assignments by the scheduled dates, so as not to impede the overall progress of the accreditation process. - D. Notify the MAERB Executive Director if unable to complete an assignment by the scheduled date. - E. Make impartial decisions based upon the current CAAHEP Standards. - F. Represent the MAERB in a professional manner. - G. Not to remove original documents from site without approval by the MAERB Executive Director - H. Not serve as surveyor if: - 1. employed within the same state as the sponsoring institution; - 2. residing within the same state as the sponsoring institution; - 3. a graduate or former student of the program or another program owned by the same corporation or system; - 4. recently been an appointee of the sponsoring institution or have relatives who are appointees of the sponsoring institution; - 5. previously surveyed the program within the past 5 years; - 6. not acceptable to the program/sponsoring institution; or - 7. served as a consultant to the medical assisting program(s) within the previous two years. - I. Avoid making recommendations or promoting specific textbooks or other instructional materials while serving as a surveyor. - J. Avoid referencing affiliation(s) regarding any member of the survey team (i.e., personal and professional memberships).